rthurston1/Team01-Web-Application-Cherish/team/reports/anugrah-george.md

 ### October 15, 2024
   - **Task**: Building few more features and understanding user impact with those feature implementation
-  - **Details**: Worked with team members to understand how certain features will affect users directly or indriectly and adding a few more features that users will find helpful
+  - **Details**: Worked with team members to understand how certain features will affect users directly or indriectly and adding a few more features that users will find helpful.

+### October 20, 2024
+  - **Task**: Listing pros and cons of addtional web pages and their functionality
+  - **Details**: Narrowed down to what users will utilize the most by eliminating extra web pages that may complicate the technical side of development.
+Also collaborated on the part of merging certain functionality into one page rather than many.